-The Company and its subsidiary have agreements with vendors as normal business practice, for volume-related allowances, and sale promotion campaign and marketing allowances.
+The Group has agreements with vendors as normal business practice, for volume-related allowances, and sale promotion campaign and marketing allowances.
 Revenue from agreement with vendors are recognised when all obligations are met and can be measured reliably based on the terms of the agreement.